jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 The realizable value[^4] of a bet is the amount of money that you are guaranteed to end up winning if you play enough times.
 It is an outcome whose probability gets more and more likely the more rounds you play.
 It is defined using a well-understood concept from probability theory known as [convergence in probability](https://en.wikipedia.org/wiki/Convergence_of_random_variables#Convergence_in_probability).
-Concretely, if the outcome of a bet converges in probability to some number $X, then that bet is said to have a “realizable value of $X”.
+Concretely, if the outcome of a bet converges in probability to some number X, then that bet is said to have a “realizable value of X”.

 If you’ve never studied probability theory, you might be a bit confused by how this definition is different from expected value; intuitively, it feels like it might just be a different way of expressing the same concept.
 Indeed, the difference between the two is subtle.